joshdick/onedark.vim/README.md

 The lightline.vim colorscheme:

-* Depends on onedark.vim for its colors, and must therefore be used in conjunction with it.
+* Depends on `autoload/onedark.vim` for its colors, and must therefore be used in conjunction with it.
 * Works with both color modes available in onedark.vim (16 or 256 colors), as specified in the configuration for onedark.vim.

 ### Installation